Earlier in the Day:

 ECB President Lagarde and member De Guindos are scheduled to speak today.

 At the time of writing, the EUR was up by 0.07% to $1.1275.

 For the Pound

 It’s a particularly quiet day ahead on the economic calendar.
-There are no material stats due out of the UK to provide the Pound with direction.
+There are no major stats due out of the UK to provide the Pound with direction.

 Across the Pond

 It’s a relatively quiet day ahead.
 JOLT’s job openings for October will be in focus later today.
 Following disappointing NFP numbers for November, we can expect plenty of interest in the numbers.

 At the time of writing, the Dollar Spot Index was down by 0.10% to 96.270.

 It’s a quiet day ahead on the economic data front.
 While there are no major stats to consider, however, the Bank of Canada will be in action later in the day.

 The markets will be looking for any shift in forward guidance following FED Chair Powell’s change in position on inflation.
 We can also expect commentary on the Omicron strain and the economic outlook to also influence.